Akankshaj17/Restaurant-Review-Analysis/README.md

 ---

-I’m excited to share my complete Zomato Data Analysis project, completed as part of my Data Analyst Internship at Cognifyz Technologies.
+I’m excited to share my complete Restaurant Review Analysis project, completed as part of my Data Analyst Internship at Cognifyz Technologies.
 This project was conducted in two phases—Level 1 (Data Preparation & Basic Analysis) and Level 2 (Deep-Dive Analysis & Visualization)—to apply real-world skills in data cleaning, analysis, and insight generation.

 ---